 I teach methodology for causal inference.
-Humans make causal inferences all the time and causal inference is a key goal of science.
 My teaching explores the conditions required for causal inference and the methods (study design, data analysis) to make causal inferences when those conditions are met.
-Because I am an epidemiologist, the subject-matter of my courses is that of medicine and public health; however, my courses are also relevant for disciplines like economics, sociology, behavioral sciences, law, and public policy.
+Because I am an epidemiologist, the subject-matter of my courses is that of medicine and public health; however, my courses are also relevant for disciplines like economics, sociology, behavioral sciences, and public policy.

-My teaching responsibilities at Harvard range from introductory to advanced methods courses.
-Please see the sidebar for a summary of my courses.
+My teaching responsibilities at Harvard have ranged from introductory to advanced methods courses.
+For a sample of my teaching of basic concepts, see